It seems like your browser didn't download the required fonts. Please revise your security settings and try again.

 • Last updated on

 Amazon Security Lake must first be enabled in your AWS account.
-See Amazon Security Lake and Amazon Security Lake User Guide for help.
+See the Amazon Security Lake User Guide for help.

-Add Barracuda Email Products as an External Data Source
+2. Add Barracuda Email Protection Products as an External Data Source

 You will need to provide the following information:

-• The event class that will be sent (SECURITY_FINDING)
+• The event class that will be sent – Email Activity

-Once you have added a Barracuda Email product as an external data source within your AWS account, provide Barracuda Networks with the following information:
+Once you have added Barracuda Email Protection products as an external data source within your AWS account, provide Barracuda Networks with the following information:

-• The ARN for the Amazon Security Lake S3 bucket to which Barracuda Networks will be delivering data
+• The Amazon Security Lake S3 bucket name and path Barracuda Networks will be delivering data to.

 Contact Barracuda Networks Technical Support